dczmer/davelab/_TODO.md

   * provides a test bed and foundation to build the labs on
 - `cheet sheets`, labs, and resources/links at the end of every module
 - i feel like it needs some silly pictures of cats and some humor...
-- follow the entire course on a fresh vm with zsh
+- follow/"test" the entire course on a fresh vm with zsh

 Updates: